Code52/aspnet-internationalization/project-setup.md

 ## Add the scripts

-Lastly, a series of scripts is required to manage the localization behaviour in the browser.
-Add this snippet to the bottom of your page, just inside the closing </body> tag:
+Finally, a set of JS files need to be referenced to manage the localization behaviour in the browser.

+Add this snippet to the bottom of your page, just inside the closing ```</body>``` tag:

     <script type="text/javascript" src="http://ajax.aspnetcdn.com/ajax/jquery.validate/1.9/jquery.validate.min.js"></script>
     <script type="text/javascript" src="@Url.Content("~/Scripts/jquery.globalize/globalize.js")"></script>